ctcovington/ctcovington.github.io/index.md

 ---

 ### About Me
-I am a third-year PhD student in Biostatistics at Harvard University advised by [Jeff Miller](https://jwmi.github.io).
+I am a fourth-year PhD student in Biostatistics at Harvard University advised by [Jeff Miller](https://jwmi.github.io).
 I am interested primarily in issues related to model misspecification and representing uncertainty due to model selection/specification.